Ceramic car coating guarantees ultimate shine and protection

 |Paint Coating (Optimum Gloss-Coat)||Optimum Polymer Technologies Inc.||$100.00 (10 cc)|

 Remember that, no matter the hype, no coating is permanent unless well maintained.
-Even the best ceramic coating for cars will degrade if not looked after, and will need reapplication every year to five years depending on the coating to maintain the glass coat.
+Even the best glass coating for cars will degrade if not looked after, and will need reapplication every year to five years depending on the coating to maintain the glass coat.

 If you take your vehicle into a shop for a professionally ceramic car coating application, it will of course be more expensive than if you had applied it at home.
 You are paying for the work hours, but also the security of a trained and experienced professional.
 A ceramic car coating is an investment for the serious car lover.
 Where waxing is a quarterly expense, the best ceramic coating for cars is a one-off.
 A professional ceramic detail can cost anywhere from $500 up to $2,800 depending on the number of coats and surface treatment required for guaranteeing a perfect ceramic coating.
 Australia is a country of car enthusiasts and has many glass coating applicators from Sydney to Perth.